 Since the 2011 housing crash, the Las Vegas housing market has been strong.
 Prices rose until October 2018, and from then until June 2020, we saw fairly stable prices even when demand dropped in the midst of the lockdown (see pending sales chart two).
-Since June, prices have started to move up.
-There can be no argument that for 2020, the government policies of mortgage forbearance, artificially low-interest rates, and massive unemployment benefits have kept the housing market firm.
+Since June 2020, prices have jumped.
+There can be no argument that for 2020-2021, the government policies of mortgage forbearance, artificially low interest rates, and massive unemployment benefits have kept the housing market moving up.
 What’s still left up for debate is how fast Las Vegas’s tourism-dependent economy will bounce back and what the withdrawal of government support will mean for future housing prices.

 Live Charts of the Las Vegas Housing Market

-The charts below update monthly and give you the most up to date information on prices and pending home sales.
-As you can see, Las Vegas home prices are now above the all-time highs set in 2006.
+The charts below update monthly and give you the most up-to-date information on prices and pending home sales.
+As you can see, Las Vegas home prices are now well above the all-time highs set in 2006.
 One could argue the Federal government’s plan to stabilize the housing market after Covid-19 is working too well.

 This next chart shows average sale prices on a monthly basis.
 A dramatic rise in prices from the housing crash started in January of 2012 and stabilized at a slow rising pace around April of 2019.
 As of April 2020, a new jump has begun.
 Arguably, the current jump in prices is due to government stimulation.